emaanriaz/ECS150-proj2/REPORT.md

 finished by putting them back into the free tid queue, which is done after destroying the threads' stacks (as they are no longer needed).

-put_into_ready_queue: put the thread parameter into the ready queue
+put_into_ready_queue: Puts the thread parameter into the ready queue

-put_into_zombie_queue: same as above, but for the zombie queue
+put_into_zombie_queue: Same as above, but for the zombie queue

-get_from_ready_queue:
+get_from_ready_queue: Dequeues a thread out of the running queue and reutrn it.

 get_tid_out_of_zombie_queue:

-get_running_tid: Gets the runnning thread's TID by calling get_running(TID)
+get_running_tid: Gets the runnning thread's TID by calling get_running(TID).

-schedule_next:
+schedule_next: This is by far the most

+In addition to using GDB and tracing out the output

 ### Preemption

-For the sake of time, I can only say I have completed the timer for this part.
+For the sake of time, I can only say I couldn't get the timer and interrupt right for this part, so I'll explain my thought process and my plans for what I *tried* to do instead.

 ### Recommendations for the future